jasonmkfu/the-readability-sql-style-guide/Style Guide.md

 # Joins
 ## <span style="color: green">A. Good</span>
-* Do not use OUTER in the join keywords (e.g. LEFT OUTER JOIN)
+* Do not use `OUTER` in the `JOIN` keywords (e.g. `LEFT OUTER JOIN`)
-* Do not use the "old" style of joining tables where all tables are listed in the FROM statement and then joined in the WHERE statement.
+* Do not use the "old" style of joining tables where all tables are listed in the `FROM` statement and then joined in the WHERE statement.
-* The join condition (ON keyword) should be on a separate line from the table with one indentation.
+* The join condition (`ON` keyword) should be on a separate line from the table with one indentation.
-* If the join has more than one condition to join on, each subsequent condition should align with the ON.
+* If the join has more than one condition to join on, each subsequent condition should align with the `ON`.
 * The ordering of the table in the join condition should be: table you are joining from &lt;operator&gt; table you are joining to

 <pre>